 Once in the CyclingAbout vortex, you’ll find yourself absorbing high doses of cycling content that’ll inspire you to experience the world as I do.
 This website is home to the web’s most detailed tech resources, oodles of inspiration, in-depth reviews, fun videos, tips, how-tos, and more.

 The best way to get updates from me is to ‘like’ my Facebook page, ‘follow’ me on Instagram or ‘subscribe’ to my YouTube channel.
-I don’t use a GPS tracker, but you can get a good idea for where I am via my social media pages – my photos and videos are always taken within a week of publishing.
+I don’t use a GPS tracker, but you can get a good idea of where I am via my social media pages – my photos and videos are always taken within a week of publishing.
 Alternatively, you can check out my progress map HERE.